xXValhallaCoderXx/nate-power-lifting/ARCHITECTURE.md

 4. **Complete screen**: recomputes `proposeTmChange` from AMRAP logs and current TMs; user accepts/edits/declines → `applyTmChange` updates the lift + writes an event.

-**"Last time" panel:** the session screen shows an expandable read-only snapshot of the most recent *completed* session with the **same `dayNumber` AND `phase`** (`getPreviousSameDaySnapshot`).
+**"Last time" panel** (`components/session/LastSessionSnapshot.tsx`): the session screen shows an expandable read-only view of what was logged last time, split into two independently-sourced parts so rep schemes always line up:
-Anchoring on day + phase keeps the comparison apples-to-apples — a template day always has the same main-lift roles and accessory schemes (`lib/program/config.ts`), so matching never mixes, e.g., a 3x5 strength block with a 3x8 hypertrophy block.
-It snapshots actual logged main-lift and accessory sets (warm-ups excluded); returns `null` when there is no prior matching session.
+- **Main lifts** (`getPreviousSameDaySnapshot`): the most recent *completed* session with the **same `dayNumber` AND `phase`**.
+Anchoring on day + phase keeps it apples-to-apples — a template day always has the same main-lift roles (`lib/program/config.ts`) and phase distinguishes reintro from wave.
+Warm-ups excluded; `null` when there's no prior match.
+- **Accessories** (`getAccessoryLastTimes`): per-accessory, since accessories can be swapped.
+For each accessory in the current session it finds the most recent prior logging, **preferring the same `dayNumber`** (consistent scheme) and only falling back to another day for swapped-in exercises — flagged `sameDay: false` so the UI tags the different-day context.

+The panel renders whenever either part has history.

 ## 8. Progress analytics (`app/(app)/progress/page.tsx`)